e-n-f/if-then-else/if-then-else.md

 ![06](https://user-images.githubusercontent.com/1951835/53196947-0c746300-35ce-11e9-8db7-2e8f0fc2e1d8.png)

-The Eniac was programmed by connecting wires on plugboards, so they did not have an instruction called `discriminate.` They had physical wires connecting the control panel for one instruction to the control panels of the alternative instructions that could follow it.
+The Eniac was programmed by connecting wires on plugboards, so it did not have an instruction called `discriminate.` It had physical wires connecting the control panel for one instruction to the control panels of the alternative instructions that could follow it.